decodableco/examples/redshift/README.md

 ```

 ## Create a Decodable Kinesis Sink
 First create a Kinesis stream from which Redshift will read.
-Then follow the instructions [here]([https://](https://docs.decodable.co/docs/connector-reference-kinesis)) to create a Kinesis sink to write to said stream.
+Then follow the instructions [here](https://docs.decodable.co/docs/connector-reference-kinesis) to create a Kinesis sink to write to said stream.

 ## Create an IAM Role
-Create an IAM Role and choose a "custome trust policy".
+Create an IAM Role and choose a "custom trust policy".

 ![alt](images/custom-trust-policy.png)